-Segment funnels allows you to see how each added filter impacts the your segment statistics.
+Segment funnels allow you to see how each added filter impacts your segment statistics.
 When creating a segment, a row of data will appear under each filter.
 This data will provide the following information for users that are targeted by all filters up to that point:

-- The total number of users targeted and the percentage of your audience base
+- Total number of users targeted and the percentage of your audience base

-- The number of users opted in to email
+- Number of users opted in to email

-- The number of users that are push enabled
+- Number of users that are push enabled

-- The number of users opted in to push
+- Number of users opted in to push